Rainfall

 icon

-Figure 1: Rainfall tercile summary predictions of NCEP model for OND 2023 (contains modified Copernicus C3S information).
+Figure 1: Rainfall tercile summary predictions of the multi model ensemble for JJA 2025 (contains modified Copernicus C3S information).

 icon